DavidMatthewFraser/easy-to-git/README.md

 ## Overwhelmed by commands?

 Check out <a href='https://www.shortcutfoo.com/app/dojos/git'>Shorfoo</a>, and learn some commmands while playing.

-# What next?
-TBH .... idk, maybe you can tell me ...
-We definitely need a better ReadMe lol 😝

 Note: To see the live version of the `master` branch, visit <a href='https://davidmatthewfraser.github.io/easy-to-git/'>our website</a>